Moammar Rana

-Moammar Rana (Punjabi, مُعَمّر رانا; born February 26, 1974), is a Pakistani actor and film director.
-He is known for his various Lollywood movie credits, and has also worked on the small screen in Pakistani soap operas and Television Serials.
+Moammar Rana (Punjabi, مُعَمّر رانا; born 26 February 1974) is a Pakistani actor and film director.

+He is known for his various Lollywood movie credits, and has also worked on the small screen in Pakistani soap operas and television serials.

+Personal life

 Family

 Moammar Rana belongs to a cricketing dynasty: his father Shafqat Rana has played some Test matches for Pakistan and also served as national cricket team selector twice, his uncle Azmat Rana (d.
 2015) played one Test match, another uncle, Shakoor Rana (d.
 2001), was a well-known umpire whose two sons Mansoor and Maqsood played a few ODIs, while yet another uncle, Sultan Rana, played first-class matches before becoming a cricket administrator.

+Politics

+In 2019, Rana joined the Pakistan People's Party, making the announcement alongside PPP's Chairperson Bilawal Bhutto Zardari.